ezsystems/TweetFieldTypeBundle/docs/add_a_validation.md

 `toStorageFieldDefinition()` converts a field definition to a legacy one using the `dataText1` field (which in this example means converting it to json), and `toFieldDefinition()` converts a stored legacy field definition to an API field definition (which means converting it back to an array according to validation schema).

-You should now be able to configure list of authors when editing Content Type with Tweet Field Type.
+You should now be able to configure a list of authors when editing a Content Type with the Tweet Field Type.
 You should also have your tweets validated in accordance to this list when you create or edit Content Item with this Field Type.

 ⬅ Previous: [Introduce a template](introduce_a_template.md)